danishec/twiorg/README.md

 # Twiorg

-Twiorg is a story format for [Twine 2](http://twinery.org/2) that exports to an [Org](https://https://orgmode.org/) file.
+Twiorg is a story format for [Twine 2](http://twinery.org/2) that exports to the [Org](https://https://orgmode.org/) format.

-It is inspired by [Twison](https://github.com/lazerwalker/twison/), a useful format that converts a Twine 2 story to json.
+It is inspired by [Twison](https://github.com/lazerwalker/twison/), a useful format that exports a Twine 2 story to JSON.

 ## Installation

-From the Twine 2 story select screen, add a story format, and point it to the url :boom:*needs updating*:boom:
+From the Twine 2 story select add a story format, and point it to the url (https://cdn.githubraw.com/danishec/twiorg/v0.3.0/dist/format.js)

 :boom:*show screenshots*:boom: